-Assisting Individuals in Orange County with the Trust Administration Process
+Assisting Individuals in California with the Trust Administration Process

 One of the most important decisions that an individual or a family can make is how to execute a trust.
 However, without proper legal assistance, the process of administering a trust can be extremely complex and tedious.
 Moreover, when a decedent’s trust suffers one or more losses because of a serious omission or mistake, then an individual trustee could be deemed personally responsible for the mishap.